Masters will take winners of six national opens and eliminate invitations to PGA Tour fall winners

 Augusta National and the R&A announced plans Tuesday to align aspects of their criteria to create a path to the Masters and British Open for winners or top finishers in the South African Open, Australian Open, Japan Open, Spanish Open, Hong Kong Open and Scottish Open.

-The Opens in South Africa and Australian are among the five oldest in golf.
+The Opens in South Africa and Australia are among the five oldest in golf.

 This builds on the “Open Qualifying Series” the R&A created in 2013 to attract players from every continent where golf is played.
 The difference is that Augusta National invites only the winner, while the British Open often provide three or four spots for the leading finishers.